Operations and Supply Chain Management

 Friday 28 June 2024

 08 August 2023

 Requisites for this module

-This module builds upon the basic understanding of management, and in particular it provides an insight into the management of operations.
-Operations Management is concerned with how organisations produce goods and/or services.
-Since the production of goods and/or services is the reason why organisations exist, it is clear that the effective and efficient management of operations is a central concern for all managers, regardless of the size or sector location of their organisation.
+Operations management is how organisations create and deliver goods and services.
+And, since the production of goods and/or services is the reason why organisations exist, it is clear that the effective and efficient management of operations is a central concern for all managers, regardless of the size or sector location of their organisation.

-1. To provide an understanding of the theory and practice of Operations Management.
+- To provide an in-depth understanding of the key theories and practices of operations and supply chain management.

 No additional information available.